afrog33k/SharpNative/README.md

 -	Boxed structs and interface casting for them
 -	Inner Classes in the form of OuterClass_InnerClass
 -	Static Constructors
--	Explicit Interfaces … current fix is not so pretty though … i.e. IEnumerator.MoveNext becomes IEnumerator.IEnumerator_MoveNext (this allows implementing methods with same name, differently)
+-	Explicit Interfaces
 -	Implicit and Explicit Cast Operators
 -	String switch … dlang supports this natively :)
 -	String.Format .. though implementation is very basic
--	C# multi dimensional arrays work correctly (even with multi dim syntax :) )… mostly … look at multi test from CrossNet
+-	C# multi dimensional arrays work correctly (even with multi dim syntax :) )
 -	Delegates work including multicast (Native delegates through P/Invoke work too)
 -	Events work as expected … though a bit slower than C#(mono)
 -	Object initializers work as a chain of lambda expressions
 -	Generic Virtual Methods
 -	Basic Reflection of Methods, Fields and Properties, IndexerProperties are not yet supported as are Generic Methods ... for now.
 -	Iterators and Yield using code from WootzJS, a fiber implementation exists but it crashes on DMD 2.066 Windows 64-bit

 ----------

 ###**Requirements -- Testing**